Mr. Props Logo

 A three-step diagram showing iCal sync data flow: Airbnb generates a calendar feed URL, Vrbo imports and refreshes that URL on a fixed interval to block dates, and the host exports Vrbo's calendar URL back into Airbnb for bidirectional availability blocking across both platforms.

-Each platform generates a unique calendar URL — an iCal link — that broadcasts your booking data as a read-only feed.
 Any platform subscribed to that feed reads it on a set interval and blocks the corresponding dates on its own calendar.

-Why iCal Sync Matters for Your Bottom Line
+Why iCal Sync Matters for Hosts

 How an iCal Sync Works: A Visual Breakdown